RamonJOrtega/3dCheckersGame/README.md

 # 3dCheckersGame
 Clone this repository to play checkers in 3 dimensions!
 This game relies on the THREE.js framework/library which is used to create the 3d Scene, camera, squares, and game pieces.
-I modeled the game pieces in OnShape free CAD software and imported them as STL files using the THREE.js loader function
+I modeled the game pieces in OnShape free CAD software and imported them as STL files using the THREE.js loader function.

+Thank you SyntaxByte (Youtube) and (Draught Github) for your code contributions.

 ![Alt_text](gamePicture.png)